Friends of Auburn Heights

 Jared used his engineering background in aerospace working on base at Nasa Langley in Hampton Roads, Virginia, as designing spinal implants and surgical instrumentation at (formerly) Synthes in West Chester, PA.
 He currently owns and operates two family businesses – Cabin Fever Auctions, a full-service Auction Company holding between 60 and 100 auctions per year) and New Street Auto Service, a family-owned general mechanics garage in Spring City, PA.

-Jared’s passion for old time steam and mechanical history is well known and his involvement at Auburn Heights and his affinity for the comaraderie there has inspired him to support its efforts — great collections, wonderful volunteers and staff, and
+Jared’s passion for old time steam and mechanical history is well known and his involvement at Auburn Heights and his affinity for the comaraderie there has inspired him to support its efforts — great collections, wonderful volunteers and staff, and picturesque grounds to house everything and everyone.
+It’s always a pleasure to volunteer and visit.

 Kathy Beck, Secretary